PRESS RELEASES

 For his ninth studio album, Maoli works with hit producers Dann and David Huff to capture his authentic island-country background.
 A blend of traditional Hawaiian music, rock, reggae and country—drawing inspiration from icons like Dolly Parton, Willie Nelson and George Strait—has earned him widespread recognition across Hawaii, Polynesia and the American West Coast.

-Maoli will embark on a “Last Sip of Summer” headline tour across North America, Australia, and New Zealand.
-The dates begin January 24 in New Zealand, and he’ll make his way to the U.S. beginning March 20 in San Antonio, with further stops at New York City’s Webster Hall, Los AngelesGreek Theatre, Nashville’s Cannery Mainstage, Honolulu’s Blaisdell Arena, Las Vegas T-Mobile Arena and more.
+Maoli just wrapped up the New Zealand and Australian legs of the “Last Sip of Summer” headline tour.
+He’ll make his way to the U.S. beginning March 20 in San Antonio, with further stops at New York City’s Webster Hall, Los Angeles’ Greek Theatre, Nashville’s Cannery Mainstage, Honolulu’s Blaisdell Arena, Las VegasT-Mobile Arena and more.
 See below for a complete list of dates.
 Tickets HERE.

-In addition to the already sold-out Australian leg of the tour, Maoli will be headlining Byron Bay Bluesfest this April 2025.
+In addition to the already sold-out Australian leg of the tour, Maoli will be headlining Byron Bay Bluesfest this April.

-Maoli’s musical journal began in seventh grade, when he learned to play the ukelele.
+Maoli’s musical journey began in seventh grade, when he learned to play the ukelele.
 However, it wasn’t until years later that he fully returned to music, with some encouragement from his uncle.
 His now storied 15-year career is marked by a series of albums and singles, including covers of hits like Brett Young’s “Mercy” (18+ million Spotify streams) and “In Case You Didn’t Know” (10+ million Spotify streams).
 Last year, Maoli and Young collaborated on a new song, “Broke Heart Break.”

 Breaking into the mainstream with his unique mix of island reggae and country soul, Maoli aims to put people on the map like they’ve never been before, revealing the common bonds between country folks and island lifers.
 In 2018, Awong rediscovered his country roots, having seen the similarities between his music and modern country, from the melodies and strong rhythms to the tradition of simple-life storytelling.